Scotch whisky flavour wheel

 Watch the video with one of our whisky lecturers, Dr Gordon Steele:

 It is easy to become overwhelmed when trying to appreciate all the various aromas.
-Our Scotch whisky tasting toolkit offers several tasting guides to simplify this process, encouraging you to build your own portfolio of whisky tasting notes with confidence.
+Our Scotch whisky tasting toolkit in the free Introduction to Scotch Whisky offers several tasting guides to simplify this process, encouraging you to build your own portfolio of whisky tasting notes with confidence.